After a chilly and damp evening and a fabulously crisp morning in the hills at Camping Pueblo Blanco, we needed to push on, further west.

 Just north of the Parque Natural Sierra de Grazalema are scenic views equally as amazing as it sounds.
-Mountains and steep, forested hillsides line the road and, mercifully for the Landy, the road descends towards the lower regions of the coast.
+Mountains and steep, forested hillsides line the road, and, mercifully for the Landy, the road descends towards the lower regions of the coast.
 Which has benefits for the old Defender in that we can cruise along instead of beating the engine on the inclines we experienced yesterday.

 This region is just a couple of hours north of Gibraltar with numerous greenhouses – many acres in size and covered in plastic.
-Long tracts of land have been ploughed for miles all the way to the horizon over the flowing hillsides.
+Long tracts of land have been plowed for miles all the way to the horizon over the flowing hillsides.
 What they are attempting to grow here is cause for speculation.
 The number one guess is potatoes, followed by perhaps maize.

 El Puerto de Santa María

 Cadiz seems to be situated on a (semi) island centred around a port and a congested city.
-It is reached by a rather good looking bridge, but there are no campsites.
-It seems to be completely built-up except for a tract of beachfront.
+It is reached by a rather good-looking bridge, but there are no campsites.
+It seems to be completely built up except for a tract of beachfront.